-NordVPN is a younger brand that’s making a big splash in the VPN scene.
-With a whopping 5,000+ proxy servers in 62 countries, NordVPN’s network is so big that connections are fast and low-latency from virtually anywhere.
+NordVPN is the safest, most trusted VPN the world over.
+With a whopping 5,500 servers in 59 countries, NordVPN’s network is so big that connections are fast and low-latency from virtually anywhere.
 The service also comes with several specialty servers and the ability to choose your own dedicated IP address so you can beat shared IP blacklists.
 Throw in lightweight, intuitive apps that make it easy to install the service on desktops, mobile devices and even routers, and you get an all-around excellent VPN service.

 NordVPN’s calling card, however, is its security.
 Its logging policy is one of the most complete in the industry.
 The service never stores your traffic logs, IP addresses, timestamps, bandwidth records or browsing histories.
 Even if the Armenian government were to ask the service to give up all your information, there’s very little the latter could do.